-In 1947 a group of technicians, Aldo Bai, Pio Reggiani, Aldo Barassi, from Pirelli and a young architect named Marco Zanuso began to experiment with the use of foam rubber and elastic tapes for the furniture industry.
+Arflex began operations in 1947.
+Aldo Bai, Pio Reggiani, and Aldo Barassi - a group of technicians from Pirelli - teamed up with a young architect named Marco Zanuso and began to experiment with the use of foam rubber and elastic tapes for the furniture industry.

 Zanuso's experience with upholstery industrialisation, namely the application of new materials to new technologies, was a catalyst to Arflex's forward-looking vision.
 It took the company two years of intensive experimentation before its designs were displayed to the public at the IX Triennale in Milan, where it received the Gold Medal.